 How can we make it easier for teachers to start using our software?

-SMART's software licensing portal wasn't meeting our customer or business needs.
-We were using an expensive 3rd party licence management portal that required School Admins to track and distribute individual product keys.
+SMART's old software licensing portal wasn't meeting our customer or business needs.
+We had an expensive 3rd party licence management portal that required School Admins to track and distribute individual product keys.
 Admins found the old system difficult, time-consuming, and error-prone.
 We had over 5k customer support calls per year for answers customers could get on their own.
 This was a low value expense for SMART plus a poor customer experience.

 I led the design of a new licensing portal that is the gatekeeper for SMART's software profits - we can't sell software without it.
 The best part is its ease of use - the new portal allows Admins to entitle teachers to software licenses using just their email addresses - no more product key hassles.